 - If you’d like to migrate existing exported resources from your ActiveRecord storeconfigs database, please see the documentation on Migrating Data.

 - Choose your installation method:

-This manual covers the 1.6.x series of PuppetDB releases, which is backwards-compatible with the 1.5.x series but adds several new features.
-See the release notes for information on all changes since the final 1.0.x release.
+This manual covers the 2.1.x series of PuppetDB releases, which adds several new features and contains some breaking changes since the 1.x series.
+See the release notes for information on all changes.

 - The most recent facts from every node